wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-enterprise-wordpress.md

 1. Use the [Azure Marketplace][cdbnstore] to create a MySQL database of the size you identified in the [Architecture and planning](#planning) section, in the region(s) that you will host your site.

-2. Follow the steps in [Create a WordPress web app in Azure][createwordpress] to create a new WordPress web app.
+2. Follow the steps in [Create a WordPress web app in Azure App Service][createwordpress] to create a new WordPress web app.
 When creating the web app, select **Use an existing MySQL Database** and select the database created in step 1.

 If you are migrating an existing WordPress site, see [Migrate an existing WordPress site to Azure](#Migrate-an-existing-WordPress-site-to-Azure) after creating a new web app.